Custom Labels

 Rounded-Corner: softer than square, more durable than sharp-edge

 Rounded-corner labels are a small geometry choice with a big functional payoff.
 The radiused corners do not lift on contact the way 90-degree corners can after a few months of bag-jostle, fridge-door knock, or shelf-handling.
 Designers also prefer the softer silhouette for cosmetic, wellness, and craft food brands where a hard corner reads as too industrial.
-Available across paper, vinyl, and foil stocks.
+Available across cast paper and synthetic stocks, with foil accents optional.

 Die-Cut: cut to the exact silhouette of your brand mark

 Die-cut labels are cut to the precise outline of your artwork, logo silhouette, illustrated character, custom badge shape, with no surrounding white border.
 The format is the strongest fit for brand seals, hang-tag stickers, fruit and produce labels, and any packaging element where the shape itself is the logo.
-The die-cut vs kiss-cut breakdown explains when to choose each cut style for label runs, in short, die-cut for individual peel-and-apply, kiss-cut sheets for in-house labelling lines.
+The die-cut vs kiss-cut breakdown explains when to choose each cut style, in short, die-cut labels come off the roll one at a time, while kiss-cut is a sticker-sheet format rather than a label format.

 Clear and Foil: the finish-driven specialty options

-Clear labels print on transparent vinyl so the package surface shows through, which is why they are the default for glass bottles, see-through cosmetic jars, premium spirit packaging, and minimal-design skincare where the formula colour is part of the brand story.
+Clear labels print on a clear polypropylene film so the package surface shows through, which is why they are the default for glass bottles, see-through cosmetic jars, premium spirit packaging, and minimal-design skincare where the formula colour is part of the brand story.
+Clear runs the same permanent adhesive as the white stocks and holds minus 40 to 120 degrees Celsius once bonded, the widest service range in the line.
 The full spec is in our clear label and sticker guide.
-Foil labels add reflective gold, silver, rose gold, or copper to logos, borders, or entire label faces, the highest perceived-value finish in the range, and the format that defines premium product launches.
+Foil labels add reflective gold, silver, rose gold, copper, or holographic to logos, borders, or entire label faces, the highest perceived-value finish in the range, and the format that defines premium product launches.
 The foil label production guide covers artwork prep and the cost premium honestly.

 Material Comparison at a Glance

-Side-by-side spec table for the three main label material families.
+Side-by-side spec table for the label material families on this page.
 Use this as a quick filter before drilling into the deeper sections.

 Shop Custom Labels by Industry and Use Case